-Launched in March 2020, the ToGETHER program is a dedicated initiative aimed at enabling local actors to take the leading role in delivering of effective, timely, accountable, and principled humanitarian action within and their respective countries and tailored to the specific needs of each region.
+Launched in March 2020, the ToGETHER program is a dedicated initiative aimed at enabling local actors to take the leading role in delivering effective, timely, accountable, and principled humanitarian action within and their respective countries and tailored to the specific needs of each region.

 Localization